saurabhpandit/deploy-expressapp-to-k8s/README.md

 2. Logging has not been implemented
 3. Use of process managers has not been considered
 4. API is exposed over HTTP instead of HTTPS
-5. TravisCI is configured to build all branches
+5. Recursive copy in Dockerfile which could be avoided
-6. Recursive copy in Dockerfile which could be avoided
+6. Assumes that deployment will occur on Docker for Desktop (Windows).
-7. Assumes that deployment will occur on Docker for Desktop (Windows).
+7. TravisCI builds are triggered for all branches.